-I conducted my first wedding yesterday.
+I remember fondly my first wedding.

 As I prepared for Andrew and Pamela’s big day, I was reminded just how profound a privilege it is to officiate at a moment like that.